mariuszgromada/MathParser.org-mXparser/README.md

-# mXparser
-Math Parser Java C# Library - a flexible mathematical expressions parser for JAVA and C# .NET
+# mXparser - Math Parser Java C# Library - a flexible mathematical expressions parser

 mXparser is a highly flexible parser of mathematical expressions.
 Software provides easy to use math parser API for JAVA and C# .NET.